-The CB has been actively providing new facilities to expedite communication and performance review, and adding to the technical and scientific database.
-The information available via the ILRS Web Site has grown enormously since its inception, and many new links to related organizations and sites have been established.
-The site provides details on the ILRS, the satellites and campaigns, individual SLR station characteristics, a scientific and technical bibliography on SLR and its applications, current activities of the Governing Board, Working Groups, and Central Bureau, meeting minutes and reports (including annual reports), tracking plans, and much more.
+The Central Bureau has been actively providing new facilities to expedite communication and performance review, and adding to the technical and scientific database.
+The Central Bureau maintains the ILRS website, http://ilrs.gsfc.nasa.gov, as the primary vehicle for the distribution of information within the ILRS community.
+The website features details on the ILRS, the satellites and campaigns, individual

-The Central Bureau maintains the ILRS Web site, http://ilrs.gsfc.nasa.gov, as the primary vehicle for the distribution of information within the ILRS community.
-Enhancements to the ILRS Web site continue.
-The ILRS station information pages were expanded to include various reports and plots to monitor network performance.
+SLR station characteristics, a scientific and technical bibliography on SLR and its applications, current activities of the Governing Board, Working Groups, and Central Bureau, meeting minutes and reports (including annual reports), tracking plans, and more.
+Reports and charts are available on the Station Information pages to monitor station and network performance and as a means of providing engineering insight and as a tool for operational planning.
 Station operators, analysts, and other ILRS groups can view these reports and plots to quickly ascertain how individual stations are performing as well as how the overall network is supporting the various missions.
-Detailed information on satellites supported by the ILRS is also available on the ILRS Web site, organized by mission.
+Detailed information on satellites supported by the ILRS is also available on the ILRS website, organized by mission.